tyler-technologies-oss/forge-design-system/docs/styles/color/color.md

 ### 1. Main palette

 The main palette is used to establish Tyler’s theme and primary look & feel.
 It’s derived from Material’s color system.
 Tyler uses Indigo 500 as its primary color [feel associations] and amber 500 for its secondary color, used for visual accents [feel association].
 The omnibar takes a darker hue of the primary indigo.
 Controls use our tertiary color of Indigo A200 to provide sufficient contrast for controls.
-In general, the TCW components are already themed correctly to provide the appropriate colors needed.
+In general, the Forge components are already themed correctly to provide the appropriate colors needed.

 <!-- <div class="color-swatches">
     <div>